xvxx/deadwiki/README.md

 ## ~ keyboard shortcuts ~

-Wiki editing uses [SimpleMDE], so check out their [keyboard shortcuts][keys].

-In addition, if you're in the web UI you can use these:
+Web-based wiki editing uses [SimpleMDE], plus a dash of other shortcuts in editor mode:

 | **Shortcut**   | **Notes**                        |
 | -------------- | -------------------------------- |